 These rugs are very durable and good for busy areas such as living rooms and hallways.
 Most of all they bring texture and interesting pattern, which add real interest to a room.
 I personally find them a little stiff but in the right room that can look great.
 They bring a sense of informality and easy living.

 I hope you’ve found these tips helpful.
-If you would like help creating your modern country home do get in touch.
+If you would like help creating your modern country home and are interested in Interior Design in Sussex do get in touch.